 This punchy pistol also has a decent amount of recoil as well, which does make it a little more difficult to control.
-While a lot of players will often gravitate towards other Heavy ammo weapons like the Spitfire and 30-30 Repeater, the Wingman does offer eagle-eyed players a lot of kill potential.
+And, now that the Wingman runs Sniper ammo, landing those shots is more important than ever.

 Apex Legends Wingman damage stats

 While the Wingman might be classified as a revolver, it does offer some ludicrous damage per shot.
 This is particularly true when you manage to land those 2x headshot multipliers.
 Of course, landing headshots can be rather tricky when your foe is constantly moving around, so it’s often best to go for cranium kills when your target is more sedentary.

 - Read More: When is Apex Legends Season 9?

 The full damage breakdown for the Wingman can be found below.

 The Wingman’s magazine size is relatively small and even with a purple/gold Mag, you still only have nine rounds to play with.
 Of course, this shouldn’t matter too if you focus on landing headshots.
 However, if you don’t have the accuracy to confirm head or body shots, then it’s best to simply switch to another gun entirely.